-(1) Based upon the Traffic Engineer's Report.
+(1) Forecasted Toll Revenues are based upon the Traffic Engineer's Report.
 See APPENDIX C.

-(2) Assumes Evaded Tolls (aka Toll Revenue Leakage) of 6.4%.
+(2) Forecasted Evaded Tolls (aka Toll Revenue Leakage) in 2015/2016 is as estimated/budgeted by the Authority, and thereafter is estimated at 6.4% of Toll Revenues.
 See "THE TOLLWAY SYSTEM - Toll Collections" for a discussion of Evaded Tolls.

-Evasion Recovery is estimated at 75% of Evaded Tolls.
+(3) Forecasted Evasion Recovery is as estimated/budgeted by the Authority in 2015/2016 and thereafter is estimated at 75% of Evaded Tolls.

-(4) Based upon the Consulting Engineer's Report.
+(4) Forecasted Operating Expenses are based upon the Consulting Engineer's Report.
 See APPENDIX B.